DITAS-Project/dummy-example-medical-app/README.md

 2. Given a SSN returns the last values for all the exams.
 3. Given a SSN an a specific blood test (e.g. cholesterol) returns the timeseries of the value of this test for the given patient.

-The applicaton gets the data by calling the VDC API.
+The applicaton will get the data by calling the VDC API.
+The JS files are already prepared to make data calls to the VDC as soon as the VDC part is ready.
+It just need to set the real endpint and some fine tuning to adapt to the VDC response data format.

 # Some screenshots

-These screenshots have been generated using dummy data.
+These screenshots have been generated using dummy data, not real VDC calls.

 ![sh1](screenshots/sh_1.jpg)